Rhys Webb: Club career

-Born in Bridgend and educated at Brynteg Comprehensive School, Webb began his rugby career with Bridgend Athletic RFC, and also played for Bridgend RFC and Aberavon RFC in the Welsh Premiership while coming through the Ospreys age grade system; he won the Reebok Regional Championship trophy with the under-18s side during the 2005–06 season and was a losing finalist with the under-20s during the 2006–07 season.
+Born in Bridgend and educated at Brynteg Comprehensive School, Webb began his rugby career with Bridgend Athletic RFC, and also played for Bridgend and Aberavon in the Welsh Premiership while coming through the Ospreys age grade system; he won the Reebok Regional Championship trophy with the under-18s side during the 2005–06 season and was a losing finalist with the under-20s during the 2006–07 season.
 He was also a Rugby league junior with Bridgend Blue Bulls and East Wales in 2004.

 He made his debut for the senior regional side in March 2008, coming on as a substitute for Shane Williams in a 32–7 win over Ulster.
 He made another substitute appearance in a 19–18 loss to Edinburgh a month later, replacing Justin Marshall, before starting the final two games of the season against the Newport Gwent Dragons and Connacht.
 At the end of the season, he signed a new four-year contract with the region.

 Injuries to fellow scrum-halves Mike Phillips and Jamie Nutbrown during the 2008–09 season meant more opportunities for Webb to make an impression in the Ospreys first team, making 11 appearances during the season.
 He played just twice in the team's title-winning 2009–10 campaign, but eventually supplanted Phillips as the Ospreys' starting scrum-half during the 2010–11 season, after impressing while Phillips was on Wales duty.
 He suffered a shoulder injury at the end of the season, but underwent surgery and was fit enough to begin the 2011–12 season as the team's starting scrum-half, replacing Phillips, who had moved to Bayonne.
 Webb scored his first senior try in the opening game of the season, a 27–3 win at home to Leinster.
 He scored again the following week against Edinburgh, and added two more before the end of the season.

 In March 2015, Webb became the eighth player to sign a dual-contract between club and the WRU.